quii/learn-go-with-tests/intro-to-generics.md

 AssertNotEqual(1, "1")
 ```

-Now to be fair in this case, we get away with it; the test compiles, and it fails as we'd hope; but in a cosy type-safe world do we want to be able to compare strings and integers?
+In this case, we get away with it; the test compiles, and it fails as we'd hope; but do we want to be able to compare strings and integers?
+What about a `Person` with an `Airport` ?

-In our case we get away with it but writing functions that take `interface{}` can be extremely challenging and bug-prone because we've _lost_ our constraints, and we have no information at compile time as to what kind of data we're dealing with.
+Writing functions that take `interface{}` can be extremely challenging and bug-prone because we've _lost_ our constraints, and we have no information at compile time as to what kind of data we're dealing with.

 Developers often have to use reflection to implement these *ahem* generic functions, which is usually painful and can hurt the performance of your program.